nathvda/Laravel-LogBook/README.md

 - 2023-03-04
 - - Added a very simple messaging system.
 - - Using LiveWire to allow for updates.
+- - Added the possibility to add multiples categories to an entry.

 - 2023-03-03
 - - Added basic friends system.